 While everyone’s financial freedom definition will be slightly different, it’s generally understood as being in the financial position to step away from traditional work.
 This is usually done by creating income streams from investments or a business.

-Essentially, the notion of financial freedom implies that the person has the financial independence to live for the entirety of their life without traditional income.
+Essentially, the notion of having financial freedom implies you’ve achieved financial independence to live for the rest of your life without traditional income.

 Currently, there is a movement that is gaining in popularity called FIRE, which stands for “financial independence, retire early.”
 Self-proclaimed members of the FIRE movement often dedicate a great deal of energy to creating the terms of their financial freedom.

-Whether or not you associate with the FIRE movement, the idea of financial freedom is useful for anyone who is curious in ditching the 9-5, who wants to stop living paycheck-to-paycheck, or who wants to step up their money game.
+Whether or not you associate with the FIRE movement, the idea of financial freedom is useful for anyone who is curious about ditching the traditional 9-5 work schedule, who wants to stop living paycheck-to-paycheck, or who wants to step up their money game.

 Even those who simply want a traditional retirement will probably want to become familiar with the concepts of financial freedom, as most people will be investing for their retirements themselves.

 Financial freedom is generally achieved through amassing income-producing assets or creating income streams to cover your cost of living expenses.
 Another word for this is “passive income,” or income that is generated without you having to exchange your time for that dollar.
 The goal is to stop trading your time for money.